diest/diest/README.md

 * MSc in Computer Science at UFPE (Center of Informatics), 2024 (in progress)

 ### 🔭 Passions and skills
-* Time series analysis and forecasting
+* Time series analysis and forecasting (Python 🐍)
-* Data processing and visualization
+* Consumer behavior data analysis (Python 🐍)
-* Consumer behavior data analysis
+* Data processing and visualization (Python 🐍, PowerBI 📈 and Tableau📊)